 This is a huge part of the new EPCOT expansion, however, some are now doubting that it will even get built.
 With Disney’s budget cuts for new rides and attractions, will the new festival center still be viewed as “necessary?”
 A smaller version of the project could very well get built in its place.

-Right now the question is WHEN will it open.
+Right now the question is WHEN will it open?
 Much like TRON, Cosmic Rewind was supposed to be ready by Summer 2021.
-It has no doubt been delayed at least a few months and we are now looking at a Fall 2021 or Winter 2022 opening most likely.
+It has no doubt been delayed at least a few months and we are now most likely looking at a Winter 2022 opening date.